DerErde/DerErde/README.md

 A special thank you to the ordinary :czech_republic:Czech:czech_republic: people!

 In the 21st century, people should not die in war.
-It doesn't matter which war it is, Syria, Iraq, Iran, Ukraine, or any other.
+No matter what country, Syria, Iraq, Iran, Ukraine, or any other.

 I am against the war.

 What's in store for us now?

-:ukraine: No to war!:ukraine:

-:ukraine: I am against the war!:ukraine:

-:ukraine: No to war!:ukraine:
+:ukraine: No to war! :ukraine: I am against the war! :ukraine: No to war!:ukraine:

 :peace_symbol: